cscribn/README-one-on-one-work/README.md

 * Any upcoming time off?
 Will you hand things off?
 Do you have a backup?
 * Is there anything you need to take off/put on your plate?
 * Review objectives.
-Any roadblocks or risks?
-Any gaps?
+Any roadblocks, risks, gaps?
 * Career-building (if not part of objectives)
   * Take action on a goal: create one if needed, get status, outline next steps.
 * Give an update on one of your reports/junior team members.